 “A tidy house, a tidy mind.”
 This doesn’t just apply to your house, but also to organizing everyday life.
 A Bullet Journal offers a simple yet effective solution to keep your daily life organized and reduce stress.

 Initially, all you need for Bullet Journaling is a notepad and a pencil.
-Many professionals later decorate their notes with decorate tape like Washi Tape, stickers or doodles.
+Many professionals later decorate their notes with decorative tape like Washi Tape, stickers, or doodles.
 Search the hashtag #bulletjournal on Instagram, and you’ll find many ideas on how to design your Bullet Journal.

 First, let’s look at the basics.